fgma/rester/README.rst

     rester check-age

 to check your backups ages.
+If everything is ok, restic will just exit with a exit code of 0 and no output.
 If you need to restore data you can use regular restic commands to do so or just mount a repository:

 .. code-block:: shell